duycao/bookstore-augen/README.md

 It provides Api to get the books and buy book

  1. Api Get Books: this api support to get the data from multiple reources like : restful api, json, csv so, I create IBookEnquiryService interface and 3 concrete class BookEnquiryApiService, BookEnquiryCSVService, BookEnquiryCSVService to implement this interface.
 This design follow Single Responsibility Principle and Open/Closed Principle.
 Now the problem is that when I use DI, I cannot select the right service to get the books.
-To resolve that, I created ServiceProvider to select the right service to get the books.
+To resolve that, I created ServiceProvider to solve the problem.
 2. Api buy book: this api is used to create random information of delivery.

 ## Front End